nccgroup/OutlookLeakTest/README.md

 Outlook sent external SMB/WebDAV requests upon opening a crafted HTML email.
 This could be abused to hijack a victim’s SMB hash or to determine if the recipient had viewed a message.
 This issue was exploited using Outlook default settings that blocked loading external resources such as image files.
 These requests were sent immediately after opening an email.
 When SMB port was blocked, a WebDAV request on port 80 was sent.
-F or more details and the fix, please refer to https://www.nccgroup.trust/uk/our-research/
+For more details and the fix, please refer to https://www.nccgroup.trust/uk/about-us/newsroom-and-events/blogs/2018/may/smb-hash-hijacking-and-user-tracking-in-ms-outlook/

 ### Identified payloads: